eProsima/Integration-Service-docs/docs/technical.rst

     :start-after: // Create Bridge Start
     :end-before: // Create Bridge End

-As you can see, the instantiated *bridge* must implement :ref:`isbridge`.
+As shown, the instantiated *bridge* must implement :ref:`isbridge`.
 ``ISBridges`` are in charge of communicating *readers* with *writers* and apply *transformation functions* as defined in the :ref:`connector`.